5 Essential Steps to Style Your Bedroom with Bed Skirts

 - How do I wash a bed skirt?

-- Most are machine washable on gentle cycles—always check the label.
-For delicate fabrics like velvet, consider dry cleaning to preserve texture.
+- Most are machine-washable on gentle—always check the label.
+For delicate fabrics like velvet, consider dry cleaning to maintain texture and drape.